HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

 It's promising to note that in 2022, 83% of mobile websites included a lang attribute, and two years later it is at 86.2%.
 However, since this is a Level A conformance issue under WCAG, there is still room for improvement.
-To meet this criterion, the lang attribute should be added to the `<html>` tag with a recognized [primary language tag](https://www.w3.org/WAI/standards-guidelines/act/rules/bf051a/#known-primary-language-tag).
+To meet this criterion, the lang attribute should be added to the `<html>` tag with a recognized <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/act/rules/bf051a/#known-primary-language-tag">primary language tag</a>.
 This global attribute can also be applied to other tags if the page contains multiple languages.
 Properly defining the language is crucial.
 Sometimes, when a template is copied to create a new website, discrepancies can arise between the language of the content and the language attribute (lang="en") in the code.

 Also, keep in mind that there is the page language, but pages often contain multiple languages within them.
-The W3C has good documentation on [how to address the Language of Parts](https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html).
+The W3C has good documentation on <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html">how to address the Language of Parts</a>.

 ### User preference

-Modern CSS includes [Level 5 Media Queries](https://www.w3.org/TR/mediaqueries-5), which include [User Preference Media Queries](https://12daysofweb.dev/2021/preference-queries/).
+Modern CSS includes <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5">Level 5 Media Queries</a>, which include <a hreflang="en" href="https://12daysofweb.dev/2021/preference-queries/">User Preference Media Queries</a>.
 User Preference Media Queries enhance accessibility by allowing users to select configurations that work for them.
 Choices like color schemes or contrast modes that suit individual preferences, such as dark mode.
 Users can also choose to minimize animations on a page, which is beneficial for users with vestibular disorders.

 {{ figure_markup(
   image="userpreference-media-queries.png",